-Freehold property
+Freehold property - between 10 and 60 years

 Long-term leasehold property

-Long-term leasehold land

-- between 10 and 35 years

-between 5 and 36 years

-over the 125 year lease term
+Long-term leasehold land - over the 125 year lease term

 Furniture and equipment - 10% straight line

 Plant and machinery - 10% - 20% straight line

 Computer equipment - 25% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.